vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 ```

-This approach gives you the flexibility to manage qraphQL queries from the client side without increasing the bundle size with qraphQL libraries and queries.
+This approach gives you the flexibility to manage qraphQL queries from the client-side without increasing the bundle size with GraphQL libraries and queries.

 ## Creating composables

 Composables are a major part of the integration.
-That exactly the place where the business logic comes in.
+That's precisely the place where the business logic comes in.
 We always serve this package as integration along with the corresponding Nuxt module.
-### Creating nuxt module
+### Creating Nuxt module

-Inside of the composables packages you have to create another directory, next to `src` called `nuxt`.
+Inside of the composables packages, you have to create another directory, next to `src` called `nuxt`.
 In that directory, we need to place our Nuxt module.
 The Nuxt module is taking care of anything you want during the integration to be launched: adding plugins, injecting into the build process, creating some aliases, and more.
 The basic implementation of that module will add just a plugin that will configure our application (using a wrapper that you have already exposed)

 Example of plugin
 ```js